This year's Oscars could have been a moment of pride for China. Then politics got in the way - KESQ

 The Academy Awards this year could have been a major moment of pride for China.

-Chloe Zhao, a Beijing-born filmmaker, made history Sunday by winning the best director Oscar for her movie “Nomadland” — becoming the first woman of color and only the second woman to ever win the award.
+Chloe Zhao, a Beijing-born filmmaker, made history Sunday by winning the best director Oscar for her movie “Nomadland” — becoming the first Asian woman and only the second woman to ever win the award.
 Zhao’s movie also won best picture.

 But China is not celebrating — at least not officially.